DongYuls/DongYuls.github.io/_posts/2018-11-06-tensorflow-installation-tutorial.md

   sudo apt-get install cuda
   ```

+  Note: CUDA Toolkit for Windows10 will automatically install CUDA driver and tools needed to create, build and run a CUDA application as well as libraries, header files, CUDA samples source code, and other resources.

 <br/>

 #### 2. Install cuDNN 6.0

 Go to [https://developer.nvidia.com/cudnn](https://developer.nvidia.com/cudnn) and download cuDNN 7.3.1 **Library for Linux** (matching CUDA 9.0 which you have just downloaded in step1).
-- After installation of cuDNN, unzip it with `tar -xzvf [cuDNN filename]`
+- After installation of cuDNN archive, unzip it with `tar -xzvf [cuDNN filename]`

 - Copy them (header files) into CUDA directory (the directory path may differ according to CUDA version):